Afsun Qureshi, Mohamed Merah, and Jihad

 Definitely.
 But why can’t Qureshi tie religion to the act?
 When a person acts in the name of Allah, Christ, Mao, or Heaven’s Gate, their beliefs must be questioned.

 Mohamed Merah is an Islamist and a Jihadist and a psychopath in the same way Fred Phelps is Christian and demented.

 Irshad Manji, a Canadian Muslim, attacks misogyny, violence, killing of innocent third parties, and the religious chauvinism practiced by many of those who share her faith.

 As does Egyptian writer Mona Eltahawy, who writes: “Name me an Arab country, and I’ll recite a litany of abuses fueled by a toxic mix of culture and religion that few seem willing or able to disentangle lest they blaspheme or offend…”

 These women question scholarly interpretations of the Koran and hadith that encourage violent jihad.
 They also qualify: Jihad often is hijacked by demagogues.
 These women, by not defending what cannot be defended and looking for commonality, comfort all humans, secular and religious, who desire piece.

 Qureshi’s article does not offer any “olive branch” or consolation.
 She adds to confusion due to her inability to ascribe responsibility.
 Eltahawy and Manji succeed where Qureshi fails.

-UPDATE - Great article from CNN that covers a problem: ”Many professionals are trained to be culturally sensitive in Britain, but this means we have to help them overcome their fears of being called a racist, because that is what perpetrators will use to get them to turn a blind eye.”
+UPDATE – From CNN: “Many professionals are trained to be culturally sensitive in Britain, but this means we have to help them overcome their fears of being called a racist, because that is what perpetrators will use to get them to turn a blind eye.”